-We cover one screening for depression each calendar year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
+We cover one screening for depression per year.
+The screening must be done in a primary care setting that can provide followup treatment and/or referrals.

 There is no coinsurance, copayment, or deductible for an annual depression screening visit.

 Diabetes screening